-One of my areas of interest is group dynamics and when the group is large, the corporate culture.
+One of our areas of interest is group dynamics and when the group becomes large, it become the corporate culture.

 But what exactly is a company’s culture?